MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/index.md

 ---
 title: Microsoft 365 Education Trial in a Box
-description: For IT admins, teachers, and students, discover what you can do with Microsoft 365 Education.
+description: For IT admins, educators, and students, discover what you can do with Microsoft 365 Education.
 Try it out with our Trial in a Box program.
-keywords: education, Microsoft 365 Education, trial, full cloud IT solution, school, deploy, setup, IT admin, teacher, student, explore, Trial in a Box ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library
+keywords: education, Microsoft 365 Education, trial, full cloud IT solution, school, deploy, setup, IT admin, educator, student, explore, Trial in a Box ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library